Managed Kubernetes Product Description

 Selectel provides

-- creation and accessibility of master notes;
+- creation and availability of master nodes;

-- creation of working nodes;
+- creation of worker nodes;

-- masternode monitoring;
+- master node monitoring;

-- Node auto-recovery capability;
+- node auto-recovery capability;

 - integration with Selectel services;